 Pulse desensitivity was not applicable for this device.
-The effective period (T{eff}) was approximately 0.375 ms for a digital "1" bit.
+The effective period (T{eff}) was approximately 0.1 ms for a digital "1" bit, as shown in the plots of Exhibit 8.3.
 With a resolution bandwidth (3 dB) of 100 kHz, the pulse desensitivity factor was 0 dB.